sioel0/lisa/docs/structure/analysis-infrastructure.md

 ## On Symbolic Expressions

-Symbolic expressions are the internal language of LiSA: all abstract domains reason in terms of these expression.
-These expressions are defined, as can be seen in the image below, over an extemely small set of operations.
+Symbolic expressions are the internal language of LiSA: all abstract domains reason in terms of these expressions.
+These expressions are defined, as can be seen in the image below, over an extremely small set of operations.

 ![symbolic_expressions](symbolic.png)